katherine-payne/react-qwixx/README.md

 # React Qwixx

-Scorecard for the dice game Qwixx, built with React.
-Enforces game rules and automatically calculates score.
+Scorecard and dice for the game Qwixx, built with React.
+Rolls dice randomly, enforces game rules, and automatically calculates score.

 ## Setup